-Using Gossips to Spread Information: Theory and Evidence from a Randomized Controlled Trial
+Using Gossips to Spread Information: Theory and Evidence from Two Randomized Controlled Trials

 Date Written: May 6, 2017